|

 <role-name>manager</role-name>

-not req’d; explicitly declaring the webapp’s roles
+</security-role> ← not req'd; explicitly declaring

-supports tool-based manipulation of the file
+the webapp's roles supports tool-based manipulation of the

 </web-app>